English Biscuit Manufacturers

 English Biscuit Manufacturers (EBM), doing business as Peek Freans, is a Pakistani biscuits manufacturer based in Karachi.
 EBM owns the Pied Piper trademark in Pakistan.

 History

 English Biscuit Manufacturers (EBM) was founded in 1965 as Peek Freans Pakistan Limited through a joint venture with 25.25 percent shareholding held by Peek Freans and 74.65 percent by House of Manji.
 In 1966, it was renamed as English Biscuit Manufacturers after a rebranding of its UK-based parent company, Associated Biscuits.
 A few years later, Manji family sold its stake to Arag Group.

 In 1967, EBM began producing the Peek Freans biscuit in Pakistan.

-EBM also established the Centre of Excellence with an investment exceeding 20 million Rupees to support rese and development in food technology, nutrition, biochemistry, and related fields.
+EBM also runs the Centre of Excellence to support rese and development in food technology, nutrition, biochemistry, and related fields.